characteristics

 Unless we have a quadratic polynomial, the best we can do for the maximums and minimums, at this point, is estimate them.

-Extending our analysis of quadratic functions, the global and local extreme values of a function occur at numbers in the domain where the graph has horizontal tangent lines.
-We call these domain number critical numbers.
+Extending our analysis of quadratic functions, the global and local extreme values of a function occur at numbers in the domain where the corresponding points on the graph have horizontal tangent lines.
+We call these domain numbers critical numbers.
 Thus, critical numbers play an important role in function analysis.

 It will take some further analysis to get a full definition of critical numbers.
 We’ll start with critical numbers pointing out horizontal tangent lines in the graph and improve from there.